NaievetestV2/Amethyst-Android-Personal/README.md

 ## Introduction

-* Amethyst is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
+* Amethyst-Android-Personal is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk) and [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
 * This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions)
 * Modding via Forge and Fabric are also supported.
-* This repository contains source code for Android.
+* This repository contains source code for Android (modified).
 For iOS/iPadOS, check out [Amethyst-iOS](https://github.com/AngelAuraMC/Amethyst-iOS).

 ## Getting Amethyst

 You can get Amethyst via two methods:

-1. **Releases:** Download the latest prebuilt app from [nightly.link](https://nightly.link/AngelAuraMC/Amethyst-Android/workflows/android/v3_openjdk/app-debug.zip) or select an older version from our [automatic builds](https://github.com/AngelAuraMC/Amethyst-Android/actions).
+1. **Releases:** WIP.
 2. **Build from Source:** Follow the [building instructions](#building) below.

 ## Building